-Gratitude has been linked in many studies to an overall sense of well-being (1,2), but it is truly much more powerful than that!
+Gratitude has been linked in many studies to an overall sense of well-being, but it is truly much more powerful than that!

 According to Ayurveda, an attitude of gratitude is the fuel for grace.

-Gratitude and grace according to Ayurveda, can be a way of life.
+Gratitude and grace, according to Ayurveda, can be a way of life.

 This feeling of grace can spawn more gratitude and more grace.
 Soon, you’ll find yourself paying it forward and focusing on what’s right rather than what is wrong with the world.

-7 Days of Grace: Cultivating Gratitude
+7 Days of Gratitude

-Day 1: Family
+Day 1: Gratitude for Family (Biological, Given, or Chosen)

-Day 2: Friends
+Day 2: Gratitude for Friends

-Day 3: Water
+Day 3: Gratitude for Water

-Day 4: Organic Farmers
+Day 4: Gratitude for Organic Farmers

 The costs for farmers to transition from conventional to organic farming is prohibitive, but more and more farmers are taking the risk.
 We are so grateful for those farmers who have taken the risk and are now providing us with organic foods.

-Day 5: Music
+Day 5: Gratitude for Music

 Music has been shown to have numerous health benefits.
-Studies link music to better sleep, sharper minds, less depression, heart health and more.
+Studies link music to better sleep, sharper minds, less depression, heart health, and more.
 It is easy to be grateful for music.
 Make time today (and every day!) to listen to some beautiful music.
 While listening—feel the grace!

-Day 6: Nature
+Day 6: Gratitude for Nature

-Ayurveda says that being in nature is a primary source of building ojas or vitality, and we now have science to back this up!
+Ayurveda says that being in nature is a primary source of building ojas or vitality, and we now have Western science to back this up.
 In one study, people who lived in greener surroundings lived 12 percent longer than those who lived away from nature.
-(6)

 Try to get out in nature, breathe, walk, run, or meditate on a rock, but most importantly, allow yourself to feel how fortunate you are to be in such surroundings.
 Make it a habit!

-Day 7: Health
+Day 7: Gratitude for Health